Livestock identification and traceability: guidance

 There are a number of steps you need to take before you move cattle onto your holding in order to operate within the requirements of the law:

-• firstly, you must register your holding with the Rural Payments and Inspections Division (RPID) through your local office.
-They will give you a County Parish Holding (CPH) number which is a unique code allocated to the land where animals are kept - this is used when reporting and recording animals moving on to or off your holding
+• you must register your holding with the Rural Payments and Inspections Division (RPID) through your local office.
+They will give you a County Parish Holding (CPH) number, which is a unique code allocated to the land where animals are kept.
+This number is used when reporting and recording animals movements on to or off your holding

-• you must then inform your local Animal and Plant Health Agency (APHA) office who will give you a herd mark for your holding.
-The herd mark means you will be able to buy ear tags for your cattle
+• you must inform your local Animal and Plant Health Agency (APHA) office.
+They will give you a herd mark for your holding, which is used to identify animals born on the holding and allows you to purchase ear tags for your cattle

-Whenever your contact details change, it is important to contact RPID, APHA and ScotEID if there is a change to any of the following:
+It is important you contact RPID, APHA and ScotEID if any of the following details change:

 • business title